A Garmin-owned navigation company inadvertently exposed customer information

 The database also contained information such as application version and platform used, device ID, longitude and latitude, boat speed, a navigation device, horizontal accuracy, and other navigation details.

-As soon as I identified the owner of the data (on Sept 11), I sent a responsible disclosure notification to Navionics, and the data was secured on the same date.
+As soon as we identified the owner of the data (on Sept 11), we sent a responsible disclosure notification to Navionics, and the data was secured on the same date.